Paraphraser/PiBuilder/README.md

 # PiBuilder

-* 2021-12-28

-	- Rename `is_running_raspbian()` function to `is_running_OS_release()`.
-The full 64-bit OS identifies as "Debian".
-That part of the test removed as unnecessary.
-	- Add `is_running_OS_64bit()` function to return true if a full 64-bit OS is running.
-	- Install 64-bit `docker-compose` where appropriate.
-	- Install 64-bit Supervised Home Assistant where appropriate.
-	- Automatically enable `docker stats` (changes `/boot/cmdline.txt`).
-	- Update default version numbers in `options.sh`.
-	- Add `PREFER_64BIT_KERNEL` option, defaults to false.

-* 2021-12-14

-	- 04 script now fully automated - does not pause during Home Assistant installation to ask for architecture.
-	- re-enable locale patching - now split across 01 and 02 scripts.

-* 2021-12-03

-	- disable locales patching - locales_2.31-13 is incompatible with previous approach.
-	- better default handling of `isc-dhcp-fix.sh` - `/etc/rc.local` now only includes interfaces that are defined, active, and obtained their IP addresses via DHCP.
-	- added support for Raspberry Pi Zero W2 + Supervised Home Assistant.

-* 2021-11-25
-	- major overhaul
-	- tested for Raspbian Buster and Bullseye
-	- can install Supervised Home Assistant
-	- documentation rewritten

 ## <a name="introduction"> Introduction </a>

 This project documents my approach to building Raspberry Pi operating systems to support [SensorsIot/IOTstack](https://github.com/SensorsIot/IOTstack).